ajbanjara/Wireshark/TRB-Protocol.md

 Native format of the log file.
 It's envisaged that this would be presented as information only and would not have a direct affect on rendering the data.

-Example: '[LogFormat](/LogFormat) "%h %l %u %t \\"%r\\" %\>s %b" common'
+Example: `LogFormat "%h %l %u %t \"%r\" %>s %b" common`

 opt\_missingvalue:

 A character that MAY be used to represent a missing string value.
-Example: '-'
+Example: `-`

 opt\_infocolumn:

 Defines the information in the Info column of the Wireshark Packet List.
 Can be constructed from a mixture of fixed text and field values.
 Field values are specified by the fully qualified abbrev prefixed with a percentage symbol, e.g. %trb.iis.cs-method
-Example: 'HTTPD: %trb.httpd.request' which would produce something like this 'HTTPD: GET / HTTP/1.1'
+Example: `HTTPD: %trb.httpd.request` which would produce something like this 'HTTPD: GET / HTTP/1.1'

 opt\_delimiter: